 After the Golden Gate Bridge, it’s time to explore Fisherman’s Wharf.

-Some will say Fisherman’s Wharf is crowded and touristy, which surely was true.
-However, with the pandemic, this has changed somewhat.
+Some will say Fisherman’s Wharf is crowded and touristy, which is true.
 However, it is still a classic thing to do in San Francisco.
-If you haven’t been there before, keep it on your San Francisco itinerary.
+Keep it on your San Francisco itinerary if you haven’t been there before.

-Normally, Fisherman’s Wharf is action-packed with restaurants, street food, shops, entertainment and so much more.
+Normally, Fisherman’s Wharf is action-packed with restaurants, street food, shops, entertainment, and much more.
 You’ll want to walk around, people watch, and just see what makes Fisherman’s Wharf special.

-From Fisherman’s Wharf, you will also have views of the Golden Gate Bridge and Alcatraz Island.
+You will also have views of the Golden Gate Bridge and Alcatraz Island from Fisherman’s Wharf.

 Keep an eye out for sea lions sunbathing and rolling around at the docks.

-From here you can take boat tours, rent an electric scooter or bicycle to get around.
+From here, you can take boat tours and rent an electric scooter or bicycle.